Quantcast

 Giphy

 I can bet you $20 that Oprah didn't have to apply for this partnership.
 Apple, like the rest of the free world, was aware of her accolades and credentials before she even took a seat at the negotiation table.
 She didn't need a resume.
-Sometimes it's best to make moves in silence, but it's also important that your hustle is visible to people that matter.
+Sometimes it's best to make moves in silence, but it's also important that your hustle is visible to people who matter.

 Never Accept Less Than You Deserve